The Curse of Dark Skin

 In Jacob 3:8, white skin will be a sign of one's spiritual purity as they appear before God's throne for judgment.
 Or maybe this is just for the Lamanites/Native American Indians?

-In the meantime, it appears that the curse of Cain still remains on the Negro race even though the Mormon Church extended the Priesthood to them in 1978.
-According to the published declaration, there is no mention of the curse being removed - for their skin is still dark.
+In the meantime, it appears that the sign of the curse of Cain still remains on the Negro race even though the Mormon Church extended the Priesthood to them in 1978.
+According to the published declaration, there is no mention of the sign of the curse being removed - for their skin is still dark.